openapphack/oah-kob-vm/README.md

-# oah-dev-vm
+# oah-kob-vm
-OAH Environment used for developing oah
+OAH VM for KOB

 # This is to be used only if you do not have oah shell installed.